darshanshewale/TimeToWorkout/README.md

 1. **Map Rendering**: The app uses the Leaflet api to display an interactive map.
 Users can see their current location and plan their workout routes.

 2. **Workout Tracking**: Users can start running or cycling sessions.
-For each workout, they need to provide the following details:
+For each workout by clicking on the map location , they need to provide the following details:
     - **Distance**: The distance covered during the workout (in kilometers or miles).
     - **Duration**: The time taken for the workout (in minutes or hours).
     - **Cadence**: The steps per minute (for running) or pedal rotations per minute (for cycling).